clintonmead/clintonmead.github.io/index.md

 ## Github projects:

 Below is a non-complete list of my [github](https://github.com/clintonmead) projects.
-Currently all of my projects are in Haskell.
+They are written in both Haskell and C#/

+## Haskell:

 ### [Freelude](https://hackage.haskell.org/package/freelude)